DDNetPP/server/README.md

 # server
-A template repo for the actual server
+A template repo for the actual server.

+Create a srv.txt file in the root if this repository and write the name of your server there.

+Only 1 line no spaces or special characters.
+It will be used for filenames and other stuff.

 ## Setup